 The price per unit of processing, storage, and networks continues to decline while at the same time devices increase in capability.
-This ongoing trend is increasing the capabilities of PCs, mobile, and other devices powered by rich software platforms and applications.
+As a result, the capabilities and accessibility of PCs, mobile, and other devices powered by rich software platforms and applications continue to grow.
 At the same time, the information and services people use increasingly span multiple devices.
 User experiences will be transformed by the adoption of cloud computing when brought together with the richness of smart, connected devices.
 Microsoft is delivering experiences that seamlessly connect PCs and mobile and other devices through the cloud.
 We are devoting significant resources to consumer cloud offerings like Bing, Windows Live, and Xbox LIVE.
 Our software and hardware platform investments can be seen in products like Kinect, Windows, Windows Azure, Windows Phone, Windows Server, and Xbox.